Inferno Cop: China ban

 On June 12, 2015, the Chinese Ministry of Culture listed Inferno Cop among 38 anime and manga titles banned in China.

 Cameo

 In episode 11 of Space Patrol Luluco, Inferno Cop makes a cameo appearance, where it is revealed that he worked for Space Patrol before becoming a vigilante.

+In episode 8 of New Panty & Stocking with Garterbelt, a very similar character named Impact Cop gets Panty and Stocking's help to destroy the root of all evil, the internet.
+The next segment has the trio fighting the true root of all evil.